ReyG18/React-Portfolio/README.md

 - **React Router:** For dynamic routing in a single-page application.
 - **Netlify:** For deployment.

+## Future Developments

+- **Project Page:** The project page is currently incomplete and needs to be developed further to showcase the applications effectively.
+- **Resume Page:** The resume page is not yet finished and will be updated to include a downloadable resume and a detailed list of proficiencies.
+- **UI Improvements:** The user interface could be improved for a more polished look and better user experience.
+- **Responsiveness:** The site is not fully responsive yet and needs adjustments to ensure it looks good on all device sizes.

 ## Acknowledgements

 - [Formik MUI](https://github.com/stackworx/formik-mui) for integrating Formik with Material-UI.